What you need to do if you’ve been accused of sexual assault?

 Sexual assault accusations are some of the most serious – and potentially damaging – accusations.

-If you’re charged with this offence, it’s imperative that you seek out the help of a specialist who knows how to defend you from these charges.
+If you’re charged with this offence, you must seek out the help of a specialist who knows how to defend you from these charges.

-Our criminal lawyers in Frankston specialise in a wide number of different areas of law, including sexual crimes.
+Our criminal lawyers in Frankston specialise in many different areas of law, including sexual crimes.

 Using our experience, we’ll provide expert legal advice, help you devise a defence strategy, and work hard to ensure that you get a fair hearing for what’s often a highly emotionally charged situation.

-Find out how we can help you today – give our legal team a call on (03) 9781 4900, or click here to reach out online.
+Find out how we can help you today – give our legal team a call at (03) 9781 4900, or click here to reach out online.

 Next